-The Health and Wellbeing Leader has begun work on rights respecting schools and are working with the Super Council on a plan of action.
+The Health and Wellbeing Leader works closely with the PVG 'Happy Healthy Helper' to develop understanding and awareness on the UNCRC Rights Respecting Schools and have developed an action plan to enhance provision across the school.
 They are regular members of the Local Authority’s Pupil Voice Forum which gives all attendees positive experiences to bring back to school to disseminate to all pupils and staff.

 4.3: The school’s arrangements for safeguarding are very good, this due to range of co-constructed policies that comply with all legislation, that are shared with all stakeholders and are carried out effectively.